rysavy-ondrej/Distance/README.md

 ## Usage:

 The `DistanceEngine` project is a .NET Core console application that do all the things.
-When running in the virtual machine, `distance` command is available that does all the necesary things to run the `DistanceEngine` application.
+When running in the virtual machine, `distance` command is available to run the `DistanceEngine` application.
 The program offers several commands to build and run the diagnostic engine:

 ```